When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Popular with auto repair centers.
+• Versatility: Popular for both auto repair and carpentry.

 Cons